Undergraduate

 Graduate

-At the graduate level, the MS and MA degrees offer students both a systematic, integrated approach to the study of natural resources and rigorous training in specific fields of study.
+At the graduate level, the MS and MA degrees offer students both a systematic, integrated approach to studying natural resources and rigorous training in specific fields of study.
 These include environmental compliance and law, aquatic and terrestrial ecosystems, conservation biology, and ecosystem management.
-Through course work, research, and fieldwork, all graduates of the Institute develop the scientific understanding, theoretical perspectives, and professional skills needed to become effective and innovative administrators, policymakers, resource managers, landscape architects, researchers, or educators, all of whom play a significant role in shaping the future and solving critical environmental problems.
+Through coursework, research, and fieldwork, all graduates of the Institute develop the scientific understanding, theoretical perspectives, and professional skills needed to become effective and innovative administrators, policymakers, resource managers, landscape architects, researchers, or educators, all of whom play a significant role in shaping the future and solving critical environmental problems.

 Professional Degree